 Water has been the longstanding beverage choice when it comes to hydration.
 But is water a better choice than Gatorade before, during or after physical activity?
 The answer: yes, it generally is.
 The University of Michigan advises against using sports drinks to replace water, especially during meals.

-Sports drinks can deliver unneeded calories, says Harvard Health Publishing.
+Sports drinks can deliver extra, unneeded calories, says Harvard Health Publishing.
 Some can contain up to 150 calories, which is equal to about 10 teaspoons of sugar.
 Water, on the other hand, does not add calories to your diet.
 Rather, water keeps the body hydrated and balanced.
 It removes waste products, transports nutrients to cells and regulates body temperature, says Cleveland Clinic.

 Unless you're performing rigorous physical activity during which you will produce a lot of sweat, you won't need the electrolytes and carbohydrates that are in Gatorade.
 Water is likely the best choice for anyone performing moderate to light physical activity and for children and teens in many cases.